TarunManagan/Operators/README.md

 # Operators
 An operator is a symbol that operates on a value to perform specific mathematical or logical computations.
 They form the foundation of any programming language.
-In C++, we have built-in operators to provide the required functionality.Operators in C++ can be classified into 6 types:
+In C++, we have built-in operators to provide the required functionality.
+Operators in C++ can be classified into 6 types:

 * Arithmetic Operators
 * Relational Operators